Choosing the right suit, part 1: general principles and choice of trousers

 The costume drop

 The drop is an element that characterizes the size difference between the pants and the jacket .
-For example, some brands offer a drop of 6 (pants in 36 and jacket in 42), while others offer a drop of 8.
+For example, some brands offer a drop of 6 (pants in 36 and jacket in 42), where others offer a drop of 8.

 Different suit pants